 The Ambassadors program markedly increases student ownership, involvement, and active participation in the school meal program, which is critical for lasting success.
 As is evident via surveys of students, parents and teachers, students grow to understand the importance of incorporating more fresh, local, organic, scratch-cooked offerings and thus benefit from improved health and wellbeing in the short and long term, attendance and academic outcomes.

-By working closely with small groups of students (up to 20 per school), we ensure depth of education and impact for ambassadors who take learnings back to classrooms, friend groups, and greater school communities.
-Students gain practical knowledge, transferable skills, advocacy techniques, and understanding of culinary, nutrition and food choices — with clear messages that resonate for themselves, peers, schools and districts.
+By working closely with small groups of students (up to 20 per school), we ensure depth of impact for Ambassadors who take learnings back to classrooms, friends, and greater school communities.
+Students walk away with practical knowledge, relevant skills, advocacy techniques, and understanding of culinary, nutrition and food choices — with clear messages that resonate for themselves, peers, schools and districts.

 The Conscious Kitchen team coordinates involvement in the program among students, teachers, schools, food service teams, site leaders, principals, district leadership, families, community members, and partners including organic farmers, purveyors, sustainable food system experts, local business leaders, and chefs.
 Ambassadors are mentored by Food Systems, Environmental Studies, Public Health, and Nutrition students from UC Berkeley, UCSF, SF State, and other local institutions, as well as school site teacher leads, and the Conscious Kitchen team.
 These intergenerational mentorship opportunities are coveted by students and professionals alike, who prosper from the experience.